Juansgultom/juansgultom/README.md

 ### About Me

-I'm a **final-year Computer Science student** with a strong passion for **Artificial Intelligence**, specializing in **Computer Vision**.
+I'm a **final-year Computer Science student** with a strong passion for **Artificial Intelligence**, specializing in **Computer Vision** and **Natural Language Processing**.
 My academic journey has been dedicated to exploring and mastering cutting-edge AI technologies, focusing on their practical applications.

 My capstone project, an **Indonesian image captioning model** using **Swin Transformer** and **Pre-trained Indonesian Large Language Models (IndoRoBERTa, IndoBART, & IndoGPT)**, showcases my commitment to building innovative AI solutions and my proficiency in deep learning frameworks.
 I'm always eager to learn new technologies and apply my skills to challenging problems.